NuclearInstruments/SCISDK/docs/boards/opendpp.md

 ## Code Examples

-Configure the board to readout channel 0,1,2 and store the data in a csv file, trigger comes from SciCompiler trigger to each channel FIFO.
+Configure the board to readout channel 0,1,2 and store the data in a csv file, trigger comes from Sci-Compiler trigger to each channel FIFO.

 ```c++
 	void* _sdk = SCISDK_InitLib();